William K. Lietzau: Civilian career

-Lietzau served in the Obama Administration as the Deputy Assistant Secretary of Defense (DASD) for Deputy Assistant Secretary of Defense for Rule of Law and Detainee Policy.
-In this capacity, his official biography said he served as the principal advisor to the United States Secretary of Defense and the Under Secretary of Defense for Policy on matters ranging from creating a principled, credible, and sustainable detention policy for 21st century warfare, to balancing military and humanitarian interests with respect to specific weapons systems.
-He guided development of the Department's role in rule of law capacity building and was lead for the Department in implementing the President's National Action Plan on Women, Peace, and Security.
+Lietzau served in the Obama administration as the deputy assistant secretary of defense (DASD) for rule of law and detainee policy.
+In this capacity, his official biography said he served as the principal advisor to the United States secretary of defense and the under secretary of defense for policy on matters ranging from creating a principled, credible, and sustainable detention policy for 21st-century warfare, to balancing military and humanitarian interests with respect to specific weapons systems.
+He guided development of the department's role in rule of law capacity building and was lead for the department in implementing the president's National Action Plan on Women, Peace, and Security.
 He retired from the Marine Corps as a Colonel with 27 years of service prior to his appointment as DASD.

 From April 2009 to February 2010, Lietzau was assigned as Deputy Legal Counsel to the National Security Council at the White House.
 During that time, he addressed a variety of legal issues dealing with subjects such as international criminal law, counter-narcotics, interdictions, piracy, counterterrorism, weapons of mass destruction, non-proliferation, missile defense, foreign assistance, and treaty implementation.
-He was asked to serve on the national security staff by then-National Security Advisor General James L. Jones, who had been the Commander of U.S. European Command while Lietzau was the Staff Judge Advocate (the first Marine lawyer to hold the position) from 2005 to 2007.
+He was asked to serve on the national security staff by then-National Security Advisor General James L. Jones, who had been the commander of U.S. European Command while Lietzau was the staff judge advocate (the first marine lawyer to hold the position) from 2005 to 2007.

 Over the course of his military career, Lietzau acquired interagency experience beyond that usually found in the Marine Corps.
-As Deputy Legal Adviser to the Chairman of the Joint Chiefs of Staff and Special Adviser to the General Counsel in the Office of the Secretary of Defense, Lietzau worked in both Democratic and Republican administrations and served on several United States delegations in multilateral treaty negotiations, including those adopting the Terrorist Bombing Convention, the Ottawa Convention banning anti-personnel landmines, the Second Protocol to the Hague Cultural Property Convention, and the Rome Statute for the International Criminal Court.
+As deputy legal adviser to the chairman of the Joint Chiefs of Staff and special adviser to the general counsel in the Office of the Secretary of Defense, Lietzau worked in both Democratic and Republican administrations and served on several United States delegations in multilateral treaty negotiations, including those adopting the Terrorist Bombing Convention, the Ottawa Convention banning anti-personnel landmines, the Second Protocol to the Hague Cultural Property Convention, and the Rome Statute for the International Criminal Court.
 He led the United States negotiating team responsible for defining war crimes for the International Criminal Court in the late 1990s and was called back to work on the crime of aggression, which was negotiated in Kampala in 2010.
 He taught international law as an adjunct professor at Georgetown University Law Center in the late 1990s.